hayd/s/juliadocs/content.md

 ## In this talk

-- how to write docstrings
+- how to write docstrings.
-- use them to generate documentation.
+- use docstrings to generate documentation.
+- how to host documentation.

 ---